In this guide, we will discuss the safest dishes to use when it comes to mealtime.

 This set is a great value, containing 12 high-quality dinner plates measuring 10 inches in diameter.

-These plates are crafted from high-quality, industrial-strength vitrified ceramic.
+Fiesta crafts their white dinnerware set from high-quality, industrial-strength vitrified ceramic.

 This is a 60% silica and 40% clay blend ceramic that has gone through a heat fusion process to create a glass-like, shiny, and non-porous surface.